Code-Institute-Submissions/MS1-8MegStick/README.md

 ### User Stories

-Using the targeted personas the following list of user stories have been identified to fullfil their needs.
+Using the targeted personas, the following list of user stories have been identified to fulfil their needs.

 - As a music enthusiast I want to easily find links to tracks on music streaming sites
 - As a music enthusiast I want to be able to find out information on an artist